SysMo/SmoWeb/BioReactors/templates/BioReactors/restblocks/reStructuredText/BiochemicalReactionsDoc.rst

 .. math:: CH_{4} + 2O_{2} \rightarrow CO_{2} + 2H_{2}0

-a coefficient of :math:`2` must be placed before the oxygen gas on the reactants side and before the water on the products side in order for, as per the law of conservation of mass, the quantity of each element does not change during the reaction.
+A coefficient of :math:`2` must be placed before the oxygen gas on the reactants side and before the water on the products side in order for, as per the law of conservation of mass, the quantity of each element not to change during the reaction.